Rock and Roll Hall of Fame: The Monkees

-In June 2007, Monkee Peter Tork complained to the New York Post that Wenner had blackballed the Monkees, commenting:

-In a Facebook post, fellow Monkee Michael Nesmith stated that he did not know if the Monkees belonged in the Hall of Fame because he could only see the impact of the Monkees from the inside, and went on to say: "I can see the HOF (Hall of Fame) is a private enterprise.
+In a Facebook post, Monkees member Michael Nesmith stated that he did not know if the Monkees belonged in the Hall of Fame because he could see the impact of the Monkees only from the inside and went on to say: "I can see the HOF (Hall of Fame) is a private enterprise.
 It seems to operate as a business, and the inductees are there by some action of the owners of the Enterprise.
 The inductees appear to be chosen at the owner's pleasure.
 This seems proper to me.
 It is their business in any case.
 It does not seem to me that the HOF carries a public mandate, nor should it be compelled to conform to one."

-Various magazines and news outlets, such as Time, NPR radio, The Christian Science Monitor, Goldmine magazine, Yahoo Music and MSNBC have argued that the Monkees belong in the Rock and Roll Hall of Fame.
+Some magazines and news outlets—such as Time, NPR radio, The Christian Science Monitor, Goldmine magazine, Yahoo!
+Music, and MSNBC—have argued that the Monkees belong in the Rock and Roll Hall of Fame.

 Dolly Parton

 Country singer-songwriter Dolly Parton was announced as a nominee for the 2022 Hall of Fame ballot in February 2022.
 Parton requested to be removed from the ballot in March 2022, after the ballots had been sent to voters.
-In a statement, Parton wrote "Even though I am extremely flattered and grateful to be nominated for the Rock & Roll Hall of Fame, I don't feel that I have earned that right.
+In a statement, Parton wrote: "Even though I am extremely flattered and grateful to be nominated for the Rock & Roll Hall of Fame, I don't feel that I have earned that right.
 I really do not want votes to be split because of me, so I must respectfully bow out."
-The Rock Hall replied days later she would remain on the ballot, in part because the ballots for the 2022 class had already been sent to voters.
-Although Parton had asked to be removed from the ballot because she did not think of herself as a rock artist, the Hall responded that "From its inception, rock and roll has had deep roots in rhythm & blues and country music.
+The hall replied days later that she would remain on the ballot, in part because the ballots for the 2022 class had already been sent to voters.

+Although Parton had asked to be removed from the ballot because she did not think of herself as a rock artist, the hall responded that "From its inception, rock and roll has had deep roots in rhythm & blues and country music.
 It is not defined by any one genre, rather a sound that moves youth culture.
 Dolly Parton's music impacted a generation of young fans and influenced countless artists that followed.
 Her nomination to be considered for induction into the Rock and Roll Hall of Fame followed the same process as all other artists who have been considered."
 In April 2022, Parton told Morning Edition that she would accept her induction if she were selected.
 Parton was announced as a 2022 inductee on May 4.